 - Cooking time is approximately 20 minutes

-- Be sure to rinse quinoa before cooking to remove potential bitter taste
+- Be sure to rinse quinoa before cooking to remove the potential bitter taste

-- Instead of plain water, consider using homemade soup stalk
+- Instead of plain water, consider using a homemade soup stalk

 |Allergens||Produced in a facility that also processes tree nuts.|